ethanjperez/rda/README.md

 The above will train five models with different random seeds for each model class (`roberta-base`, `gpt2`, etc.)  to evaluate codelengths (loss) for each block of the training data.
 It will run a hyperparameter sweep for a given model class and then use the chosen hyperparameters from the first random seed to train four additional models using different random seeds (for model training and data orderings for online/prequential coding).
 In practice, you'll probably want to parallelize calls to `online_coding.py` for different model classes and tasks Running the above will take a while on a single GPU, so you'll probably want to change the for loop as needed (e.g., just use one random seed or one task) or parallelize the above training runs by running each as a separate job on a cluster.
+The GPU batch size has also been tuned for a 48GB GPU, so if you have less memory, please reduce the maximum GPU batch size (i.e., that can fit in a single forward pass).
+You can do so by changing the `mn2max_tbs` variable at the top of `$BASE_DIR/scripts/rda_utils.py`, from which we load the maximum training batch sizes for different models.
+The code will accumulate gradients such that you will train with the same effective batch size, regardless of your GPU batch size.

 The below command will tune temperatures (parallelized across CPU cores) for all transformer-based models trained above:
 ```bash
 python $BASE_DIR/scripts/tune_temperature_parallelized.py --group esnli